• Mental Health

 When & How to Get Help for Self-Esteem Issues

-Counseling can also help you examine and change the thoughts and behaviors that may be fueling your internet dependence and provide you with healthier coping strategies and support.
-In addition, if you believe that underlying problems, such as depression, anxiety, loneliness, or drug or alcohol abuse, may be contributing to your internet dependence, counseling can address these problems as well.
+Counseling can also help you examine and change thoughts and behaviors that may feel your internet dependence and provide you with healthier coping strategies and support.
+In addition, therapy can help you cope with underlying problems, such as depression, anxiety, loneliness, or drug or alcohol abuse.
+You can ask friends or family members for therapist recommendations or locate a provider in your area on an online therapist directory.

 Additional Resources